Esri/geoevent-datastore-proxy/README.md

 ```
 * &lt;serverName&gt;.tokenUrl
 ```
 The URL where the proxy should POST a request to generate a token.
-This must end in with `generateToken` otherwise the POST operation will most likely fail and the proxy will not send any tokens with requests.
+This must end with `generateToken` otherwise the POST operation will most likely fail and the proxy will not send any tokens with requests.
 If not present, then the proxy will not append or replace any tokens associated with proxied requests.
 ```
 * &lt;serverName&gt;.username
 ```
-The username to present to server when WebTier authentication is requested.
+The username to present to the server when WebTier authentication is requested.
 ```
 * &lt;serverName&gt;.password
 ```
-The password to present to server when WebTier authentication is requested.
+The password to present to the server when WebTier authentication is requested.
 ```
 * &lt;serverName&gt;.gisTierUsername
 ```